WELCOME TO WHITEHEART SCIENCE

 Types of Assignments and Value

-- Assessments 45%-Includes tests, quizzes and on occasions other types of assessments.
+- Assessments 45%-Includes tests, quizzes and other selected assessments.
 Tests will be weighted more than quizzes.
-Probably 1-2 tests per quarter and eight to nine quizzes.
+Probably 1-2 tests per quarter and five to eight quizzes.

 - Labs/Classwork 30%-Four to seven labs per quarter and ten classwork assignments.